 It can also take time to establish your blended family’s boundaries and rules.
 This can be because the families coming together have different family rules and because everyone is still getting to know each other.

-When you first repartner your relationship with your former partner can go through a tricky time because your former partner might be feeling angry, insecure, upset or worried about the change.
+As an adult, when you first repartner, your relationship with your child’s other parent can go through a tricky time because they might be feeling angry, insecure, upset or worried about the change.
 You might need to adjust your co-parenting agreement to fit with your new family arrangements.